onep1xel/TheAccessAgency/content/services.md

     ### 1. Accessible Tourism Strategy & Guidelines
     Develop a vision and business case for Inclusive Tourism.
 Clarifying opportunities and enabling people to service the sector with defined objectives.
     See the [Accessible Information Guidelines](/work/accessible-content-guidelines "Link to Accessible Information Guidelines") we created for Queensland Government or the [Communications and Campaign work](/work/mornington-peninsula-grants-for-accessibility "Link to our work with Mornington Peninsula Shire") we did with Mornington Peninsula Shire.
-    -	Tourism Destination Management Plan advisory services
+    -	Tourism Destination Management Plan Advisory Services
+    - Industry Development and Training
-    -	Destination Marketing Plan advisory services
+    -	Destination Marketing Plan Advisory Services
-    -	Accessible communications/marketing review
+    -	Accessible Communications / Marketing Review
     -	Accessible Tourism Strategy
-    -	Disability Advisory Group Engagement
-    -	Presentations on Accessible Tourism
+    - Product Development & Innovation
-    -	Executive Engagement
+    -	Accessible Tourism Workshops / Executive Engagement
     -	Staff Training from Lived Experience
-    -	Competitor Benchmarking
+    -	Competitor/Region Benchmarking